garronej/ts-ci/README.md

 Reasons why you might want to use TSDX

 - TS_CI doesn't set up a test framework for you.
-- You want to use babel plugin like [https://github.com/formium/tsdx#advanced-babel-plugin-dev-expressions](https://github.com/formium/tsdx#advanced-babel-plugin-dev-expressions)
+- If you want to use babel plugins like [advanced-babel-plugin-dev-expressions](https://github.com/formium/tsdx#advanced-babel-plugin-dev-expressions)

 # Examples of project using this template